hyan0217/weatheringclouds/README.md

 For my last project, I've had previous manifestation articles that I hired someone to write for me for my old website that I've never got the chance to work on.
 This one was simple as it only required additional html pages for storing the articles(4 in total).

 After finishing everything locally, I added the <b>Procfile</b> that specifies certain commands that are executed by the app on startup for <b>Heroku</b> along with the <b>requirements.txt</b> file to let Heroku know what import libaries are being used.
 I then installed <b>Postgres</b> on my Heroku server in order to have an online database so everyone will have access when they create an account of their own.

+Next, I created a proxy server to make an request to my website which will then make a request to the original source: the API company.
+The proxy server is powered by Express. <b>Original source code is provided by https://github.com/MauricioRobayo/api-key-proxy-server</b>

-The last part of this project was to upload the flask application onto Heroku.
+The last part of this project was to upload my flask application onto Heroku.
 Heroku is a free web hosting service for students which I <b>highly recommend!</b>

 ## Libraries Used In This Project